 - Wait quietly outside Exam Room - Make sure you are wearing the correct uniform.
-School uniform must be worn for all examinations. - No writing on hands/wrists/arms. - No Henna tattoos on your hands/wrists/arms - No notes or other pieces of paper are allowed in the exam room - All WATCHES MUST be removed and not be taken into the Exam room. - Mobile phones should be switched off and put in your bags and not taken into the exam - Water bottles should be see through with no labels or writing on them - Listen to invigilators/teachers instructions prior to entering the exam room. - Check your seat number which will be on your exam timetable and displayed outside the exam room before you enter. - Do not write anything on or open your exam paper until instructed to do so by an invigilator. - Do not talk or communicate with anyone else once you enter the exam room.
-This includes non-verbal communication e.g. looking at someone and smiling - Leave the examination room in silence and remember you are still under exam conditions until you leave the exam room.
+School uniform must be worn for all examinations. - No writing on hands/wrists/arms. - No Henna tattoos on your hands/wrists/arms - No notes or other pieces of paper are allowed in the exam room - All WATCHES MUST be removed and not be taken into the Exam room. - Mobile phones should be switched off and put in your bags and not taken into the exam room. - Water bottles should be see through with no labels or writing on them - Listen to invigilators/teachers instructions prior to entering the exam room. - Check your seat number which will be on your exam timetable and displayed outside the exam room before you enter. - Do not talk to or try to communicate with, or disturb other candidates once you have entered the exam room.
+This includes non-verbal communication e.g. looking at someone and smiling - Exam conditions apply once you have entered the exam room any form of communication or disturbance will be reported to the exam board, which may result in you being disqualified from the examination. - Do not open your question paper until the exam begins. - Do not write anything on or open your exam paper until instructed to do so by an invigilator.

+• Leave the examination room in silence and remember you are still under exam conditions until you leave the exam room.
 Be aware some students may still be continuing with exams so please show them some respect.